jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 &nbsp;

-Starting the the posteriors for $w_1$ and $w_2$, if there was no change in the data we would expect to see these two distributions close to each other as they govern the growth rate of the virus.
+Starting with the posteriors for $w_1$ and $w_2$, if there was no change in the data we would expect to see these two distributions close to each other as they govern the growth rate of the virus.
 It is a good sign that these distributions, along with the posteriors for $b_1$ and $b_2$, don't overlap.
-The posterior for $\tau$ is also symmetric about its mean and doesn't show signs of bi-modality.
-All of this is evidence that the change point estimated by our model is true.
+This is evidence that the change point estimated by our model is true.

 This change point was estimated as: **2020-03-28**

-As a side note, with no hard science attached, my company issued a mandatory work from home policy on March 16th, 12 days before the model's estimated change date.
-This is around the date most companies issued mandatory work from home policies.
-Assuming the incubation period for the virus around 10-14 days as reported, these dates align!
+As a side note, with no science attached, my company issued a mandatory work from home policy on March 16th.
+Around this date is when most companies in Toronto would have issues mandatory work from home policies where applicable.
+Assuming the reported incubation period of the virus is up to 14 days, this estimated date change makes sense as it is 12 days after widespread social distancing measures began!

 The model fit along with 95% credible interval bands can be seen in the plot below.
 Also included is the true number of daily cases.

 &nbsp;